IDMNYU/1143B_Fall_18_ID_P_Bennett/schedule.md

     <td valign="top">
     <ul>
     <li>(if applicable this week) <a href="constant_input_choices.md">constant input</a></li>
     <li>Provide documentation of how you have used some of the tools, techniques, and thinking discussed in this class in your other course assignments.
-Post to your Process site with images, reflections and details.</li>
+Post to your Process site with images, reflections and details.
+Post to your process website by Sunday evening.</li>
     <li><a href = "creative_process.md">CPPABVD: </a> </li> <ul>
     <li>Collaboratively iterate hybrid animatic/video draft</li>
     <li>Collaboratively create group draft of paper</li>